 The sun dimly pierced through the curtain into the room lazily, throwing particles of rays.
 Kwabena laid on the bed with his wife Adwoa.
-Both of them faced the other direction, while Kwabena faced the sun, his wife looked towards the door.
-Their relationship is growing cold by the day.
+Both of them faced different directions, Kwabena faced the window, his wife the door.
+Their relationship has been growing cold by the day.
 Their six-month-old marriage has had series of turf wars - often violent, but not bloody.

 The giant clock on the wall read six o’clock a.m.
 Kwabena has two hours to get ready for work.
-He’s not spoken to his wife for a week.
-He has taken his supper at the Achimota branch of Papaye Fast Food during the period and complaints by Adwoa were often met with assault and abusive words.
+He hasn't spoken to his wife for the past week and he has taken his supper at the Achimota branch of Papaye Fast Food during the period.
+Complaints by Adwoa were often met with assault and abusive words.

 The most recent event was last week, where Kwabena shoved Adwoa out of anger that sent her crushing to the floor.
-She wasn’t injured.
-She only suffered a minor bruises.
-The doctor who took care of her said she was healthy only that she needed more rest.
+She wasn’t injured, she only suffered some minor bruises.
+The doctor said she was healthy, but recommended more rest for her.

 Kwabena sized the figure beside him.
 Adwoa hasn’t met his expectation since he got married to her.
-Her food didn't taste good.
-The last time he asked her to consider going to a catering school to improve her cooking, she dismissed it.
-Another thing he doesn’t like about her is that she always comes to him for money to purchase some basic things for the household like soap, sponge, bowls, and toothpaste.
-He expected her to cushion the costs, but she doesn’t do that.
+Her food doesn't taste good and the last time he had asked her to consider going to a catering school to improve her cooking skills, she dismissed it.
+Another thing he detests about her is the way she runs to him for money to purchase basic things for the household like soap, sponge, bowls, and toothpaste, when she could cushion the cost.
+Kwabena had expected her to do that, but she doesn’t.
 Also, whenever he tells her to do something, she ends up doing the exact opposite.
 In all, Adwoa hasn’t come near the perfect woman he had envisaged.

-“I’m tired with this marriage,” he sprung from the bed and walked to the window.
-He opened it to smell the morning air outside.
+“I’m tired with this marriage,” he sprung from the bed and walked to the window and opened it to smell the morning air.
 It was crisp and moist.
-The cloud has begun to gather.
-The weather is heavy with rains.
-He scanned the road and witness the escape of a woman who was almost hit by a VW Golf.
+The sun had given up and the cloud had begun to gather heavy with rains.
+He scanned the road and witnessed the escape of a woman who was nearly hit by a VW Golf.
 She cursed the driver.
-He didn't stop, he sped on.
+He didn't stop, but sped on.

 Kwabena felt something cold touched his face.
 The rain was about to start and brought with it strong winds.
-Papers and polythene bags dropped on the road were flying into the sky.
-Something choked him, he coughed and quickly shut the window.
+Papers and polythene bags littered on the wayside had begun to tease the ground.
+They flew into the sky as though propelled by a catapult.
+Something choked Kwabena, he coughed and quickly shut the window.

 “Why must I always be the one teaching someone what to do?” he mumbled.